nilsrennebarth/oodbpyges/notes.rst

   export SQLCMDSERVER=db.core.plattsalat.de
   export SQLCMDDBNAME=Extras

+To paginate a query append "offset <off> rows fetch next <num> rows only" where `off` is the 0-based number for the offset and `num` the maximum number of rows to fetch.

 When running sqlcmd interactively note that sql commands are only run when you enter the command::